 History of 3-D Printing

-3D Systems, based in Rock Hill, SC, has pioneered and used a variety of 3-D printing approaches since its founding in 1986.
+3D Systems, based in Rock Hill, South Carolina, has pioneered and used a variety of 3-D printing approaches since its founding in 1986.
 It has even trademarked some of its technologies, such as the stereolithography apparatus (SLA) and selective laser sintering (SLS), each described later in this article.
-While MIT and 3D Systems remain leaders in the field of 3-D printing, other companies such as Z Corporation, Objet Geometries and Stratasys have also brought innovative new products to market, building on these AM technologies.
+While MIT and 3D Systems remain leaders in the field of 3-D printing, other companies have also brought innovative new products to the professional market, building on these AM technologies.

-Today, some of the same 3-D printing technology that contributed to RP is now being used to create finished products [source: The Economist].
+Today, some of the same 3-D printing technology that contributed to RP is now being used to create finished products.
 The technology continues to improve in various ways, from the fineness of detail a machine can print to the amount of time required to clean and finish the object when the printing is complete.
-The processes are getting faster, the materials and equipment are getting cheaper, and more materials are being used, including metals and ceramics.
+Processes are getting faster, the materials and equipment are getting cheaper, and more materials can be used, including metals and ceramics.
 Printing machines now range from the size of a small car to the size of a microwave oven.

 Now that you have some background information about the field, let's explore some 3-D printing technologies.